 Printing from a personal computer

 Find the name of the public printer you wish to use, and then follow one of these instructions depending on your operating system.
-(Printing is only allowed when connected to the CIMS network or NYU Wireless specifically the nyu or nyu-legacy SSIDs.
-Printing WILL NOT work on eduroam or nyuguest.)
+(Printing is only allowed when connected to the CIMS network or NYU Wireless, specifically the nyu or nyu-legacy SSIDs.
+Printing WILL NOT WORK from eduroam or nyuguest wifi.)